Lemon Blueberry Bread: Preheat

 fitted with the paddle attachment (or with a hand mixer), beat the butter until softened (about 1 minute).
 Add the sugar and continue to beat until light and fluffy

 (2-3 minutes).
 Add the eggs,

 one at a time, beating well after each addition.
-Scrape down the sides of
+Scrape down the sides and

 the bowl as needed.
 Beat in the vanilla extract.
-With the mixer on low, add the flour mixture (in three additions) and
+With the mixer on low speed, add the flour mixture (in three additions) and